airsonic/airsonic/INSTALL.md

 $
 ```

-Now you can clone a copy of this repository and switch to the `release` branch if it is not automatically checked out:
+Now you can clone a copy of this repository:

 ```
 $ git clone git://github.com/Libresonic/libresonic.git
 $ cd libresonic
-$ git checkout release
 $
 ```